 the corner should look like this in the end.
 SUPER CUTE!!

-Step 9: wash the quilt and dry the quilt in the dryer.
+Step 9: Wash your faux chenille quilt and dry the it in the dryer.
 It should fluff up like this!
 It is sooo soft and cuddly warm.

 One of my flannel fabrics had white and hot pink polka-dots, which showed up when I washed it.